induktio/thinker/Technical.md

 version of the game.
 Instead the mod will apply all of the changes at startup by patching the binary in memory.
 Also Scient's patch v2.0 changes are automatically loaded at startup.

-This repo also contains an equivalent binary diff `terranx.dif` between the GOG binary and Thinker's version after all of the changes are patched in memory.

-In the diff listing, the vast majority of changes relate to Scient's patch with the exception of these address ranges (38 lines total) that add thinker.dll to the dll import table while replacing an unused entry that was left in the table.
+In the binary diff listing in `terranx.dif`, the vast majority of changes relate to Scient's patch with the exception of these address ranges (38 lines total) that add thinker.dll to the dll import table while replacing an unused entry that was left in the table.

     00280A1E ..
 00280A32
     002EF4FC ..
 002EF516